 "Approach" is basic.
-If our attitudes are wrong, many of these methods will not work well.
-Where attitudes are right and rapport is good, we can be surprised by what villagers show they know, and what they can do.
+If our attitudes are wrong, many of these methods will not work as well as they could.
+Where attitudes are right and rapport is good, we can be suprised by what villagers show they know, and what they can do.

-Don't be put off by the length of this list.
+Dont be put off by the length of this list.
 Probably no one in the world has used all these methods.
-The purpose of listing them is to show that the menu is rich in variety, and that there is much to try out and explore.
+The purpose of listing them is to show that the menu is rich in variety.
+There is much to try out and explore, and much to invent for yourself.

-Many of you will already have used some of these.
+You will already have used some of these methods.
 Some are plain commonsense and common practice.
 Others are ingenious and not obvious.
 Some are quite simple to do.
-Others need training and practice.
-All need appropriate attitudes.
-Here they are:
+Others are less so.
+You can anyway invent your own variants.
+Appropriate attitudes and behaviour are often the key.
+Here are the approaches and methods: